PrakashS19/PrakashS19/README.md

 - 🔭 I’m currently studying in SRM University
 - 🌱 I’m currently learning B.Tech CSE with AIML
 - 👯 I’m looking to collaborate on Open projects and in AI Projects
-- 💬 Ask me about SEX
+- 💬 I am ready to learn cloud
 - 📫 How to reach me: itsprakash0303@gmail.com